mars-terminal/mock-tests/README.md

 go generate ./...
 ```

-Also you can run tests in
+Also you can run tests
 ```shell
 go test ./...
 ```